Beaver Wars: Peace

 The Iroquois eventually began to see the emerging Thirteen Colonies as a greater threat than the French in 1698.
 The colony of Pennsylvania was founded in 1681, and the continued growth there began to encroach on the southern border of the Iroquois.
 The French policy began to change towards the Iroquois after nearly fifty years of warfare, and they decided that befriending them would be the easiest way to ensure their monopoly on the northern fur trade.
 The Thirteen Colonies heard of the treaty and immediately set about to prevent it from being agreed upon.
 These conflicts would result in the loss of Albany's fur trade with the Iroquois and, without their protection, the northern flank of the Thirteen Colonies would be open to French attack.
 Nevertheless, the French and Indians signed the treaty.

-The French and 39 Indian chiefs signed the Great Peace of Montreal in 1701.
-The Iroquois agreed to stop marauding and to allow refugees from the Great Lakes to return east.
+The French and 39 Indigenous leaders signed the Great Peace of Montreal in 1701.
+The Haudenosaunee agreed to stop marauding and to allow refugees from the Great Lakes to return east.
 The Shawnee eventually regained control of the Ohio Country and the lower Allegheny River.
-The Miami tribe returned to take control of Indiana and northwest Ohio.
-The Pottawatomie went to Michigan, and the Illinois tribe to Illinois.
+The Miami returned to take control of Indiana and northwest Ohio.
+The Pottawatomie went to Michigan, and the Illini to Illinois.
 The peace lasted into the 1720s.